rstropek/2023-24-2nd/homeworks/2023-10-rpg/readme.md

 ### Characters

-Every character has a certain number of initial health points.
+Every character has a certain number of initial health points (should be set to 100 by default).
 Additionally, every character has a name (e.g. _Aeliana the Shieldmaiden_).

 There are three types of characters in the game: